Saint of Killers: Powers and abilities

 Throughout Preacher, he is shown to be immensely powerful and seemingly invulnerable to all harm, to an extent rarely seen in comics; bullets bounced off him, a direct hit from a tank didn't affect him, being underneath a collapsing mountain simply meant he had to dig himself out, and being hit in the chest with a nuclear missile caused no damage to him or his clothes.
 He also felt no pain and shrugged off the whole affair with the words, "Not enough gun."
 He is also apparently immovable unless he wishes to be moved: At one point an M-1 Abrams tank moving at speed rammed him, and he stopped it with a kick.

 The Saint has demonstrated a degree of superhuman strength.
 For example, when hit by the vampire Cassidy in a speeding truck the Saint did not budge, and the truck was flipped.
 When Jesse Custer tried to put his hand on the Saint's shoulder the Saint of Killers flung him several feet like a rag doll.
 While possessing these abilities, he apparently has the power to enter and leave Heaven at will, although it is not known whether or not he could similarly travel to Hell.
 Several other transportation and omnipresence abilities have been suggested in his possession, but it is limited in that he must know the place to go to.
-This weakness can seen when he was tracking down Jesse Custer and threatened to "Kill his way across half Creation", but ended up being forced to commandeer a ship to travel from America to France.
+This weakness can be seen when he was tracking down Jesse Custer and threatened to "Kill his way across half Creation", but ended up being forced to commandeer a ship to travel from America to France.

 Additionally, even before being made a saint he was an expert marksman.
 Now, however, he is able to draw his guns faster than a man can see, at a seemingly superhuman rate; coupled with a perfect aim — even when men were hanging off his arms the Saint could shoot true and find his target mark.
 Also, whilst in combat, he has also displayed proficient swordsmanship.
 His hatred appears to be his greatest power.
 His hatred was cold enough to temporarily extinguish the fires of Hell and has been the driving force of his existence ever since.